-- 1. Residential Business District - a.
+1. Residential Business District

+- a.
 This district provides for business and residential development that is in conformance with the capability of the land, in an area chosen to make the best utilization of existing community services. - b.
-This district shall include all lands excepting wetlands, land currently owned by the Town of Bradford, the Kearsarge Regional School District, or the State of New Hampshire lying within five hundred (500) feet of the center of the following streets: Main Street, High Street, Old Warner Road, Jones Road, Greenhouse Lane, the easterly side of Route 114 beginning at the southerly end of Pleasant Valley Road to the Sutton Town line, the westerly side of Route 114 beginning at the northerly end of Pleasant Valley Road to the Sutton Town line, the westerly side of Route 114 beginning at the northerly end of Pleasant Valley Road to the Sutton Town line, the westerly side of Route 114 beginning at the northerly end of Pleasant Valley Road to the Newbury Town line, Route 103 from Blaisdell Lake Road to the Newbury Town line, and Breezy Hill Road from Route 103 to a point 1,000 feet from Route 103.
-See page 5 for a diagram of Residential Business District. - c.
-Provisions: - 1) Mining and excavation shall be permitted only in accordance with the provisions of Article III, Section B. Owners or their authorized agents of any other commercial or industrial establishments, or multi-unit dwelling should submit a Site Plan to the Planning Board for review and approval.
+This district shall include all lands excepting wetlands, land currently owned by the Town of Bradford, the Kearsarge Regional School District, or the State of New Hampshire lying within five hundred (500) feet of the center of the following streets: Main Street, High Street, Old Warner Road, Jones Road, Greenhouse Lane, the easterly side of Route 114 beginning at the southerly end of Pleasant Valley Road to the Sutton Town line, the westerly side of Route 114 beginning at the northerly end of Pleasant Valley Road to the Sutton Town line, Route 103 from Blaisdell Lake Road to the Newbury Town line, and Breezy Hill Road from Route 103 to a point 1,000 feet from Route 103.
+See page 5 for a diagram of Residential Business District.

+c.
+Provisions:

+- Mining and excavation shall be permitted only in accordance with the provisions of Article III, Section B. Owners or their authorized agents of any other commercial or industrial establishments, or multi-unit dwelling should submit a Site Plan to the Planning Board for review and approval.
 Change of ownership, renter or alteration of use may require a modified Site Plan review. - 2) Sufficient off-street parking shall be provided.
 (See general provisions.) - 3) Each lot shall be a minimum of two (2) buildable acres.
 The density of this district shall not exceed one dwelling or business unit per lot, except that additional business or dwelling units may be allowed upon site plan approval.
 Any existing lot in the residential business district of less than two (2) buildable acres shall be considered for the purpose of this ordinance to be two (2) buildable acres. - 4) Each lot shall have a minimum contiguous frontage of 250 feet. - 5) Wherever required by reason of topography, subsoil or the need for adequate sewage area, the Planning Board may require a larger lot size. - 6) The conversion of a dwelling unit to either a business or more than two dwelling units will require full compliance with State regulations and applicable sections of this ordinance.
 Conversion of a business unit to multiple or other uses may require a site plan.
 A site plan must be reviewed and approved by the Planning Board prior to the start of any such conversion. - 7) Home businesses are permitted and require full compliance with applicable sections of this ordinance.

-- 8) Bed and Breakfast establishments may be permitted.
-A site plan must be submitted to and approved by the Planning Board - 2.
-Conservation District - a.
+8) Bed and Breakfast establishments may be permitted.
+A site plan must be submitted to and approved by the Planning Board

+2. Conservation District

+- a.
 This district contains all land within the town boundaries which is above twelve hundred (1200) feet in elevation.
 See page 6 for a diagram of this district.
 This land is valuable for its open space, forest resources, recreational opportunities, and scenery.
 This land is generally not well suited for development due to its slope, soil conditions and inaccessibility. - b.
 Provisions: - 1) Based on the merits of site specific conditions, development is allowed for units, forestry, and agriculture. - 2) Each lot shall be a minimum of five (5) buildable acres.
 Each dwelling unit shall require a minimum of five (5) buildable acres. - 3) Each lot shall have a minimum contiguous frontage of 400 feet. - 4) Commercial or industrial establishments are not allowed in the conservation district. - 5) Cluster residential development may be permitted in accordance with Article III, Section J.